-BOOZMAN: Anybody else?
+Mr. BOOZMAN.
+Anybody else?
 Are we cooperating with Interpol and Europol and those agencies to any extent with this?
-The international?
-Just, it doesn't matter, whoever wants to.
+The inter-

-O'CARROLL: As an example on it, is that, you know, the Financial Crimes Network in the United States, FinCEN, does deal with - you know, very closely with the European agencies and international agencies on sharing that information.
+Mr. O'CARROLL.
+As an example, the Financial Crimes Network in the United States, FinCEN, does deal very closely with the European agencies and international agencies on sharing that information.

-KALMAN: I would just also add this, that we've talked with a number of Treasury special agents and folks involved in trying to combat financial crimes.
-And one of the things we heard was when they go overseas and do trainings, our State Department will provide trainings for other law enforcement agencies in other countries, I have to say, one of them said, you know, almost every time he goes somebody in the audience will raise their hand and say: You know, we have this issue in our country.
-And we've been following this case.
-And it goes back to someplace called Delaware.
-And could you help us?
+Mr. KALMAN.
+I would add that we've talked with a number of Treasury special agents and folks involved in trying to combat financial crimes, and one of the things we heard was when they go overseas and do trainings-our State Department will provide trainings for other law enforcement agencies in other countries-one of them said almost every time he goes, somebody in the audience will raise their hand and say: You know, we have this issue in our country, and we've been following this case, and it goes back to compalate called Delaware.
+Could you half age?
+And he said Training to someplace called Delaware.
+Could you help us?
 And he said, I'm embarrassed to say that here I am preaching the virtues of anticorruption, here I am telling them that they need to do better, and yet we're the ones that actually have limited opportunity to help them.

-BOOZMAN: Right.
+Mr. BOOZMAN.
+Right.
 No, it's a good point.